 Select your data sharing settings (or not) and scroll down to the bottom of the page.
-Click the blue “Get Tracking ID” button.
+Click the blue Create button.
 This will take you a Terms of Service prompt, accept the Terms of Service.

-Now, just use CMD or CTRL + C to copy the website tracking code provided.
+Now, just use CMD or CTRL + C to copy the website tracking code or Tracking ID (the string of numbers at the top that starts with UA).
 For the next step, you want to head back over to your WordPress dashboard.
-This tutorial is specifically for readers who have a custom blog design by Little Blue Deer and have the Genesis theme (it will work on any Genesis-themed blog though).

 Follow the steps to launch the Wizard.
 Make sure you have your WordPress dashboard open in the same browser as your Google Analytics account.

 Either of these plugins will work to deliver Google Analytics to your WordPress dashboard and connect your blog.